 - 1. Incidents involving injury, health or safety issues are reported to DDA and the County reference DDA Policy 6.08, Mandatory Reporting Requirements for Employment and Day Program Services Providers. - 2.
 Incident reports are tracked and analyzed for potential trends and patterns. - 3.
 Mandatory reporting is done in accordance with Chapter 74.34 RCW, Abuse of Vulnerable Adults and Chapter 26.44 RCW, Abuse of Children. - 4.
-Current emergency contact and medical information (medications, diet, allergies, etc.) needed during the hours of service is readily available for each client. - 5.
-Evidence that it employs typical safety protection based upon the environment the client is working or receiving services in. - C. POLICIES PROTECTING INDIVIDUAL RIGHTS -- The service provider has policies that protect individual rights that include but are not limited to: - 1.
-Respectful staff-to-client interactions;

-- 2. A person's right to be treated with dignity, respect and free of abuse;
+Current emergency contact and medical information (medications, diet, allergies, etc.) needed during the hours of service is readily available for each client. - C. POLICIES PROTECTING INDIVIDUAL RIGHTS -- The service provider has policies that protect individual rights that include but are not limited to: - 1.
+Respectful staff-to-client interactions; - 2.
+A person's right to be treated with dignity, respect and free of abuse;

-- 3. A person's right to privacy; and

-- 4. Safeguarding personal information.
+- 3. A person's right to privacy; and - 4.
+Safeguarding personal information.